unoplatform/uno/doc/articles/get-started-vscode.md

 1. Place a breakpoint inside the `OnClick` method
 1. Click the button in the app, and the breakpoint will hit

+## Using code snippets

+### Adding a new Page
+    1. In the MyApp.Shared folder, create a new file named `Page2.xaml`
+    2. Type `page` then press the `tab` key to add the page markup
+    3. Adjust the name and namespaces as needed
+    4. In the MyApp.Shared folder, create a new file named `Page2.xaml.cs`
+    5. Type `page` then press the `tab` key to add the page code-behind C#
+    6. Adjust the name and namespaces as needed

+### Adding a new UserControl
+    1. In the MyApp.Shared folder, create a new file named `UserControl1.xaml`
+    2. Type `usercontrol` then press they `tab` key to add the page markup
+    3. Adjust the name and namespaces as needed
+    4. In the MyApp.Shared folder, create a new file named `UserControl1.xaml.cs`
+    5. Type `usercontrol` then press the `tab` key to add the page code-behind C#
+    6. Adjust the name and namespaces as needed

+### Adding a new ResourceDictionary
+    1. In the MyApp.Shared folder, create a new file named `ResourceDictionary1.xaml`
+    2. Type `resourcedic` then press they `tab` key to add the page markup

+### Other snippets
+    * `rd` creates a new `RowDefinition`
+    * `cd` creates a new `ColumnDefinition`
+    * `tag` creates a new XAML tag
+    * `set` creates a new `Style` setter
+    * `ctag` creates a new close XAML tag

 ## Updating an existing application to work with VS Code

 **Coming soon**